 How Is an Allergic Reaction to Shellfish Treated?

-If your child has a shellfish allergy (or any kind of serious food allergy), the
+If you have a shellfish allergy (or any kind of serious food allergy), the doctor

 An epinephrine auto-injector is a prescription medicine that comes in a small,

 easy-to-carry container.
 It's easy to use.
 Your doctor will show you how.
-Kids who
+Keep it

-epinephrine, it should be nearby, not left in a locker or in the nurse's office.
+nearby, not in a locker or in the nurse's office.

 Every second counts in an allergic reaction.
-If your child starts
+If you start having

-having serious allergic symptoms, like swelling of the mouth or throat or difficulty
+serious allergic symptoms, like swelling of the mouth or throat or trouble breathing,

-breathing, give the epinephrine auto-injector right away.
-Also give it right away
+use the epinephrine auto-injector right away.
+Also use it right away if your symptoms

-if the symptoms involve two different parts of the body, like hives with vomiting.
+involve two different parts of the body, like hives with vomiting.
+Then call

-It's also a good idea to carry an over-the-counter (OTC) antihistamine for your
+It's also a good idea to carry an over-the-counter (OTC) antihistamine, as this

 after — not as a replacement for — the epinephrine shot during life-threatening